ot4u/String-/README.md

 ## Part 3.
 Bonus.
 Implementation of some format modifiers of the sprintf function

 Bonus assignment for extra points.
-It is necessary to implement some format modifiers of the sprintf function from the stdio.h library:
+You need to implement some format modifiers of the sprintf function from the stdio.h library:
-- The function must be placed in the s21_string.h library
+- The function must be placed in the s21_string.h library;
-- All of the requirements outlined in [the first part](#part-1-implementation-of-the-stringh-library-functions) are applied to function implementation.
+- All of the requirements outlined in [the first part](#part-1-implementation-of-the-stringh-library-functions) are applied to function implementation;
 - The next additional format modifiers must be supported:
   - Specifiers: g, G, e, E, x, X, o, p
   - Flags: #, 0